NicholasSobchak/On-The-Money-finance-tracker/README.md

 On The Money is a personal finance tracker with a Java/Spring Boot API, PostgreSQL persistence, a C++ engine for heavy computations, and a SwiftUI iOS app.
 It tracks all your finances in one place — accounts, transactions, net worth history, credit score, stock market watchlist, and retirement projections.

 ### Features
-- **Account Management** — checking, savings, credit card, and investment accounts with full CRUD
+- **Account Management** such as checking, savings, credit card, and investment accounts with full CRUD
-- **Transactions** — deposits, withdrawals, and transfers between accounts with date/description tracking
+- **Transactions** with date/description tracking
-- **Net Worth Tracking** — daily snapshots with interactive line chart and time range filters (1W, 1M, 3M, YTD, 1Y, ALL)
+- **Net Worth Tracking** shows daily snapshots with interactive line chart and time range filters (1W, 1M, 3M, YTD, 1Y, ALL)
-- **Credit Score** — manual entry with visual range bars, change arrows, and range indicators
-- **Monte Carlo Projections** — C++ engine runs 10,000 simulations to project portfolio growth over time with pessimistic/median/optimistic scenarios
+- **Monte Carlo Projections** is C++ engine runs 10,000 simulations to project portfolio growth over time with pessimistic/median/optimistic scenarios
-- **Stock Market Integration** — live quotes and market indices (S&P 500, NASDAQ, Dow Jones, Russell 2000, VIX) via [Finnhub](https://finnhub.io/)
+- **Stock Market Integration** tracks live quotes and market indices (S&P 500, NASDAQ, Dow Jones, Russell 2000, VIX) via [Finnhub](https://finnhub.io/)
-- **Stock Watchlist** — search and track stocks with real-time prices, top 5 stock performance comparison
 - **Plaid Bank Sync** — connect real bank and brokerage accounts via [Plaid](https://plaid.com/) for automatic transaction imports
-- **CSV Export** — export all accounts and transactions to CSV via iOS share sheet
-- **Dark Mode** — full adaptive theming across light and dark modes
-- **iOS App** — native SwiftUI frontend with custom tab bar and Palatino typography

 # Building this project